seanlthecoder/Tenet/README.md

 ## Acceptance Criteria

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+GIVEN I am using a daily planner to create a schedule <br />
+WHEN I open the planner <br />
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
+THEN the current day is displayed at the top of the calendar <br />
+WHEN I scroll down <br />
 THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
 THEN each time block is color-coded to indicate whether it is in the past, present, or future